ander39/pre-interview/README.md

 Will Anderson

-I have beenn playing guitar for around 7 years.
+I have been playing guitar for around 7 years.